ietf/wiki.ietf.org/group/ops/yang-security-guidelines.md

 ## X.  Security Considerations

-This section is modeled after the template described in Section 3.7.1 of [RFC-to-be draft-ietf-netmod-rfc8407bis].
+This section is modeled after the template described in Section 3.7.1 of [RFC9907].

 The "[module-name]" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as Network Configuration Protocol (NETCONF) [RFC6241] and RESTCONF [RFC8040].
 These YANG-based management protocols (1) have to use a secure transport layer (e.g., SSH [RFC4252], TLS [RFC8446], and QUIC [RFC9000]) and (2) have to use mutual authentication.

 The Network Configuration Access Control Model (NACM) [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

 > Note: [RFC8341] (or a future RFC that replaces it) MUST be listed as a normative reference.
-> By default, [RFC4252], [RFC6241], [RFC8040], [RFC8446], [RFC9000], and [RFCAAAA] (or future RFCs that replace any of them) are listed as informative references unless normatively cited in other sections of the document that specifies the YANG module.
+> By default, [RFC4252], [RFC6241], [RFC8040], [RFC8446], [RFC9000], and [RFC9907] (or future RFCs that replace any of them) are listed as informative references unless normatively cited in other sections of the document that specifies the YANG module.

 ### Writable nodes section: